akuny/express-domain-logic/README.md

 ## Installation

-Example though it may be, this application does function.
-To run it, install dependencies and start it up.
+You can run this app, for what it's worth:

 ```
-$ npm i
+npm i
-$ node .
+node .
 ```

-The application will open in Transaction Script mode by default;
+The application will open in Transaction Script Phase 1 mode by default;
-to set it to Domain Model mode, set the value of `version` in `config.js` to `'DOMAIN_MODEL'`.
+to set it to Domain Model mode, change the value of `version` in `config.js`.

 ## Testing

-Run `jest` to test both the Transaction Script and Domain Model versions of the application.
+Run `jest` to test the Transaction Script and Domain Model versions of the application.

 ## Caveat Emptor